Denny09310/react-auth-kit-v2/README.md

-# Secure Auth React
+# React Auth Kit v2

-Secure Auth React is a TypeScript library for managing authentication state in React applications.
-It provides a flexible and agnostic solution for handling user authentication and token management.
+React Auth Kit v2 is a TypeScript library for managing authentication state in React applications.
+It builds upon the original "react-auth-kit" with enhancements and improvements, offering a robust solution for handling user authentication and token management.

 ## Features